phantomdiorama/writingvim/README.md

 - [Djot](https://djot.net/) is a new attempt at refining Markdown.
 - [Fountain](https://fountain.io/) is a markup language for writing screenplays.
 - [LaTex](https://en.wikipedia.org/wiki/LaTeX) is the grandma of markup languages.
 Big and intimidating.
 Used in academia.
 A little beyond the scope for us.
-- [Typst](https://github.com/typst/typst) Typst is a new markup-based typesetting system that is designed to be “as powerful as LaTeX while being much easier to learn and use” :eyes:
+- [Typst](https://github.com/typst/typst) Typst is a new markup-based typesetting system that is designed to be “as powerful as LaTeX while being much easier to learn and use”
-- [txt2tags](https://txt2tags.org/) super minimal markup language :eyes:
+- [txt2tags](https://txt2tags.org/) super minimal markup language
 - [reStructuredText](https://docutils.sourceforge.io/rst.html) perhaps markdown’s main rival

 ## plugins for writing